-After the investigation is complete, the Director of Title IX Compliance will put forward a recommendation of finding and sanction(s) to both the Complainant and Respondent.
+After the investigation is complete, the Director of Title IX Compliance or designee will put forward a recommendation of finding and sanction(s) to both the Complainant and Respondent.
+The Director of Title IX Compliance or designee may also include possible violations of other College policies that contributed to, arose from, or are otherwise related to alleged violations of this policy and procedure in the scope of an investigation.

 If the recommendation is accepted by both parties involved, the recommendation and sanction(s) will become effective and both parties forgo the option of a formal hearing.
-The

-Director of Title IX Compliance will submit to each party a final outcome letter that will include, but not limited to, the following:
+The Director of Title IX Compliance or designee will submit to each party a final outcome letter that will include, but not limited to, the following: